Why Do We Get Bored?

 Could it be that - despite our entrenched views and personal experience which seem to support the idea that boredom is a bad thing - that we have simply misinterpreted what can actually be one of the most healthy and creative mental states?

 Sound far-fetched?
 Well, the truth often does until you start to examine the evidence.
-So, through the lens of scientific enquiry and a little bit of eastern mysticism - hey, why not? - we're about to take a sideways look at this problem of boredom.
+So, through the lens of scientific enquiry and a little eastern mysticism - hey, why not? - we're about to take a sideways look at this problem of boredom.

 I'm confident that we'll cast the whole business in a very different, surprising and creative light.